Star Wars Reads Day

 No space is squandered as everything in every panel means something.

-Emotion is depicted flawlessly, including one example where Mr. Raccoon is savoring the hotel manager’s donut.
+Emotion is depicted flawlessly, including one example of Mr. Raccoon savoring the hotel manager’s donut.

 While I was unfamiliar with the previous Skeleton Key comics, there was no lack of appreciation in any way, shape, or form.